EthanHao/EthanHao.github.io/_posts/2017-02-27-A simple memory pool template.markdown

 date:   2017-02-27 10:45:20 -0600
 categories: C++ 11,Linux,MemoryPool
 ---
 If you run into a situation that you need to allocate a specific object very frequently.
-Obviously the traditional way will cause the memeory fragment because of frequent allocation on heap, and you will get more risky for failure of allocation after a certain running period. so this situation the memory pool definately is your best choice.
+Obviously the traditional way will cause the memory fragment because of frequent allocation on heap, and you will get more risk for failure of allocation after a certain running period. so this situation the memory pool definately is your best choice.

 I got this situation on my open source project.
 A lot of client will connect and disconnect the server occasionally.
-I need to allocate a chunk of heap memory for each connecting, and recycle the memeory when disconnecting. so I came up with a very simple and effective memeory pool to solve this problem.Here is the code .
+I need to allocate a chunk of heap memory for each connecting, and recycle the memeory when disconnecting. so I came up with a very simple and effective memory pool to address this problem.Here is the code .